mxenabled/react-native-widget-sdk/README.md

 }
 ```

-The `mx-mobile-widget` package is written in TypeScript, so if you're
+This package is written in TypeScript, so if you're developing your app in
-developing your app in TypeScript you will be able to leverage all of the type
+TypeScript you will be able to leverage all of the type definitions that are
-definitions that are shipped with the package.
+shipped with the package.

 ## Development setup